GuenterQuast/mPIXdaq/README.md

-The [miniPIX EDU](https://advacam.com/camera/minipix-edu) is a camera for radiation based on the [Timepix](https://home.cern/tags/timepix) pixel read-put chip with 256x256 radiation-sensitive pixels of 5x55µm² area and 300µm depth each.
+The [miniPIX EDU](https://advacam.com/camera/minipix-edu) is a camera for radiation based on the [Timepix](https://home.cern/tags/timepix) pixel read-out chip with 256x256 radiation-sensitive pixels of 5x55µm² area and 300µm depth each.
 The chip is covered by a very thin foil to permit α and β radiation to reach  the pixels.
 The device is enclosed in a sturdy aluminum housing with a USB 2.0 interface.